cwi-swat/monadic-frp/README.md

 Tab actions are super awesomely animated!

 At the start there is only one tab, so the only tab action that is possible is to duplicate it.

+The code for :
+  * the library is in Control/SFRP.hs
+  * SDL interpreter is SDLSFRP.hs
+  * the drawing program in the paper is in PaperExample.hs
+  * the tabbed drawing program mentioned in the paper is in TabbedBoxes.hs

+The code in extensible/ is work in progress on a new version based on heterogenous lists